On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Vlasov energy estimates

 \begin{proof} We first consider the purely vertical case \eqref{eq:vlasov-L0}, then the purely horizontal case \eqref{eq:vlasov-LL}, and then briefly \eqref{eq:vlasov-LM} as a combination of both cases before discussing the respective error bounds.\\

 For \eqref{eq:vlasov-L0}, we first replace $f$ with $(f-f_{FLRW})+f_{FLRW}$, which allows us to collect all reference error terms in $\nabsak_{vert}^L\X f_{FLRW}$.
-Since $\B_i$ and $\nabsak_{i+3}$ coincide when acting on purely vertical tensors (see \eqref{eq:conn-coeff}) and vertical frame derivatives commute, the only error terms generated in computing \eqref{eq:vlasov-L0} are down to applying the product rule to momentum prefactors, except for the horizontal term in $\X$.
-Here, we additionally need to apply \eqref{eq:com-sasaki-gen-hor} for $M_2=0$, which yields the term in the second line of \eqref{eq:vlasov-L0} as the leading error term, while all others are absorbed into the error terms.
+Since $\B_i$ and $\nabsak_{i+3}$ coincide when acting on purely vertical tensors (see \eqref{eq:conn-coeff}) and vertical frame derivatives commute, the only error terms generated from the vertical term in computing \eqref{eq:vlasov-L0} are down to applying the product rule to momentum prefactors.
+Regarding the horizontal term in $\X$, we additionally need to apply \eqref{eq:com-sasaki-gen-hor} for $M_2=0$, which yields the term in the second line of \eqref{eq:vlasov-L0} as the leading error term, while all others are absorbed into the error terms.
 In particular, we note that this commutation only generates terms of the type in the second line of \eqref{eq:vlasov-L0}, where we can always pull the horizontal derivative back to the front up to error terms as in Lemma \ref{lem:vlasov-rearrange} that are absorbed into $\mathfrak{F}_{L,0}$.
 We also note that, whenever vertical derivatives hit $v$-prefactors, both a power of $v$ and a derivative are lost, and thus the momentum scaling of lower order error terms always precisely matches that of the respective $\G_0$-norm, up to estimating $v$ by $v^0$ in $\lvert \cdot \rvert_G$.\\

-For \eqref{eq:vlasov-LL}, we need to ensure that, after taking horizontal derivatives of $\X f$ and applying the product rule, we can still express all terms covariantly despite Christoffel symbols occuring explicity in, for example, the commutator $[\A_i,\B_j]f=\Gamma[G]^l_{ij}\B_lf$.
-To this end, we treat these summands in $\X f$ as scalar functions, apply the product rule with respect to the horizontal frame derivative, commute the frame derivatives and rearrange to obtain a coordinate invariant expression at first order.
-For example, for the summand $a^{-3}(N+1)\Sigma^{\sharp j}_kv^k\B_jf$ in $\X f$, this looks as follows at first order, applying \eqref{eq:AB-comm}:
+For \eqref{eq:vlasov-LL}, we need to ensure that, after taking horizontal derivatives of $\X f$ and applying the product rule, we can still express all terms covariantly despite Christoffel symbols occuring explicitly in the commutator $[\A_i,\B^j]f=-\Gamma[G]^j_{il}\B^lf$, see \eqref{eq:AB-comm}.
+To this end, we commute horizontal derivatives past the vertical part of the operator $\X$ as follows.

-This can be repeated at higher orders while curvature errors are incurred: Considering, for example, the shear part of the same term at second order, we apply the observations from the first order case consecutively while keeping track of curvature terms that arise from Sasaki connection coefficients containing horizontal and vertical indices (see \eqref{eq:conn-coeff}) and commuting the vertical frame derivative past them:

-Repeating this argument at higher orders, we obtain the following schematic representation:
+At higher orders, one additionally incurs terms of the form $v\ast\Riem[G]$ from connection coefficients with two horizontal indices.
+Thus, repeating this argument, we obtain the following schematic representation: